McAuliffe, Youngkin trade ‘anti-vaxx’ attacks in first Virginia gubernatorial debate

 The two also had a back-and-forth on Twitter on Thursday over where one another stand on the COVID-19 vaccine, after Mr. Youngkin invited Mr. McAuliffe to participate in his PSA.

-The debate was held at the Appalachian School of Law in Grundy, Virginia.
+The debate was held at the Appalachian School of Law in Grundy, Virginia, on the eve of the first day of early voting in the Nov.
+2 election.

-Various polls in the past month have shown both candidates in a slight lead.
+The race is tight.
+Different polls in the past month have varyingly shown each candidate having a slight lead.

 An 8News/Emerson College poll that came out Thursday ahead of the debate showed Mr. McAuliffe had 49% of voters’ support, compared to Mr. Youngkin’s 45%.